appcircleio/appcircle-sample-android/README.md

-# Appcircle Sample App for Native (Java/Kotlin) Android Buildssss
+# Appcircle Sample App for Native (Java/Kotlin) Android Buildsssssss
 This is a sample Android for testing Android App build functionality in Appcircle.
 As a Java project, this repository can be used for Android builds.

 ## Using the Appcircle Build Module